 - Giverny and Rouen (July 1).
 You want Monet, you say?
 Check.
 The day begins with a journey to the well-kept home and garden of Claude Monet, before transitioning through the River Seine and into the city of Rouen, where – brace for it – Joan of Arc was burned at the stake, way back in 1431.
 Topping off the tonally charred afternoon is a stroll through Jardin de Plume.
 For: Former history majors, admirers of perennials and orchards.

 - Jardins du Montmarin and Jardins de Kerdalo (July 5).
 Jaws, start dropping: These French gardens lead into a sprawling lake and drop down into a succession of terraces, leading into the river Rance.
 Then, take a journey through Becher’s beloved Jardins de Kerdalo, a newer garden that borrows from Chinese and Italian gardening traditions.
 For: Post-World War II garden enthusiasts, authentic landscapes and people who don’t mind a tropical touch to their gardens.

 Attendees are not (I repeat, not) required to have a PHS membership to partake in the trip.
 Additional expenses include airfare, food and any out-of-the-itinerary excursions.
 Mosey on over to the PHS website for the full itinerary and contact info for further details.

-Saturday, June 28, to Sunday, July 6, $2,800, various times and locations.This post is a sponsored collaboration between Pennsylvania Horticultural Society and Philadelphia magazine's advertising department.
+Saturday, June 28, to Sunday, July 6, $2,800, various times and locations.This is a paid partnership between Pennsylvania Horticultural Society and Philadelphia Magazine's City/Studio